hbrobotics/ros_arduino_bridge/README.md

 where SKETCHBOOK_PATH is the path to your Arduino sketchbook directory.

-    $ cp -rp `rospack find ros_arduino_firmware`/src/libraries/ROSArduinoBridge ROSArduinoBridge
+    $ \cp -rp  `rospack find ros_arduino_firmware`/src/libraries/ROSArduinoBridge -T ROSArduinoBridge

-This last command copies the ROSArduinoBridge sketch files into your sketchbook folder.
+This last command copies the ROSArduinoBridge sketch files into your sketchbook folder and overwrites any existing files with the same name.
 The next section describes how to configure, compile and upload this sketch.

 Loading the ROSArduinoBridge Sketch